Beginner Woodsball Paintball Guide

 Learn to go around them!

-Now you don’t have to full on flank an opponent in paintball to take them out.
+Now you don’t have to full-on flank an opponent in paintball to take them out.
 No!
 All you need to do is spread out your attack.
-For instance if you have two players on your team and there is one player remaining on the other side, all you need to do is work with your remaining team mate to spread out.
+For instance, if you have two players on your team and there is one player remaining on the other side, all you need to do is work with your remaining teammate to spread out.

 The tree your opponent is on now offers him less and less cover.
-Eventually you’ll sneak a shot in on him for a break.
+Eventually, you’ll sneak a shot in on him for a break.
 Game over.

 You only have so much paint to shoot.
-Why the hell are you trading paint at a 90 degree angle?
+Why the hell are you trading paint at a 90-degree angle?
 What do I mean?
 Let’s be more clear, if you and your opponent are popping in and out, wasting paint because both of you have ample cover, then it’s time to move.

 You don’t need to move directly at them.
 You can, if it benefits your shot and the move has less risk to you than it does to your opponent but what you really should be doing is moving laterally.
 Move out (left or right) to move up.

-And sometimes, in fact often …you may need to drop back a bit so you may then move to the side allowing you to get around your opponent.
+And sometimes, in fact, often …you may need to drop back a bit so you may then move to the side allowing you to get around your opponent.
 Stop yourself often to evaluate your situation.
 Get in this habit early in your paintball career.

-This of course works with many players too.
+This, of course, works with many players too.
 Remember to spread your attack on your front line.
 These tips should start all coming together for you now.

 You should never waste paint in a gunfight.
 If you are head to head with an opponent and not getting anywhere, one of you must move if a teammate can’t break the stalemate from a better angle.

-If it is you that moves, remember you need an better angle.
+If it is you that moves, remember you need a better angle.
 My hot tip is this.
 Take a few shots to pin your adversaries ears back, as soon as you stop shooting or shoot while you are running and he is back in cover… run to your next tree.